|Alma Mater:||Luther College|

 Lane is not without head coaching experience as he was the head track and field coach at Georgia Southern University for five years where he oversaw the program from its inception in 1999.
 He was named the SoCon Outdoor Coach of the Year in 2003 and 2004 after leading Georgia Southern to back-to-back runner-up finishes at the SoCon Outdoor Championships.

-A native of Iowa City, Iowa, the 41-year-old Lane graduated from Luther College (Iowa) in May 1995 with a bachelor’s degree in political science.
-He has also received two master’s degrees from Georgia Southern University, including one in sport management in May 1997 and a second in exercise science in December 2005.
+A native of Iowa City, Iowa, the 44-year-old Lane graduated from Luther College (Iowa) in May 1995 with a bachelor’s degree in political science.
+An avid Green Bay Packers fan, Lane has also received two master’s degrees from Georgia Southern University, including one in sport management in May 1997 and a second in exercise science in December 2005.

 The Lane File